mattiadevigus/Vtracker/README.md

 </ul>
 <h3>Preliminaries</h3>
 <ul>
-  <li>&#128064 You obviously need a server set up for Vtracker.
+  <li>&#128064 You obviously need a ACC server.
 You will not think of using the Vtracker without a server XD</li>
   <li>&#10071 You must first enable the function of saving session data in the results folder.
 To do this, follow the tutorial on https://www.acc-wiki.info/wiki/Server_Configuration#Result_Files</li>
   <li>&#10071 After, You must enable the function of saving session data in the results folder.
 To do this, follow the tutorial on https://www.acc-wiki.info/wiki/Server_Configuration#Result_Files</li>
   <li>&#127379 You need free port 9000 (In the next updates the function of being able to choose the port will be introduced)</li>